Example: series.events. Returns the full event array.

 Example: series.firstColumnKind.
 Returns the first-column kind from the series schema.

 Example: series.length.
-Returns the number of events in the series.
+Returns the number of events in the

 Example: series.rows.
 Returns the normalized row view of the series.